zm00622/laravel-toolbox/README.md

-## ---- Errors when cloning project ----
+# ---- Everything below this line concerns errors when cloning a project. ----

 ## Setup Cloned Laravel Project